 Currently, I teach at Korea University's Sejong campus.
 This has been a great place to work as well as a conducive environment to my own creativity lesson planning.
 I enjoy the students, colleagues, and other relationships I have built there over the years.

 As mentioned, I am a wife and a mother.
 I love both roles, and I struggle to find the balance between teaching and taking care of my family.
 What working mother doesn't?

 I have been able to write.
 Writer's block or whatever was holding me back has disappeared!
 I love the time I am spending finishing different writing projects that have accumulated over the years.
 Textbooks, lesson plans, unfinished poetry, and other small things are coming to completion!

 This site started off as as way to share things.
 I was doing good things even though I was struggling.
 Depression is something everyone relates to.
 The way out is a little different for everyone.
 This site is about hope.

 Hope in the form of books.
 Hope in the form of Christian teaching.
 Hope in the form of thoughts.
 Hope in the form of good food.
 Hope in the form of family.
 If we celebrate this things together, hope builds.
 So, what give you hope?
 I love to think anything is possible if you are willing to put the time and energy into it.
 Everything is possible with God!

 I have been a member of Hope Writers since the beginning.
 Are you spreading HOPE too?

 Do you want more?
 Here is my PDF entitled 10 Ways to Overcome the Blues.

-Are you interested in a coaching call from me?
+Are you interested in a coaching call?
 I would love to meet with you!
 Click on the link below to get started!